ToxicFrog/doomrl-server/ttysound/README.md

   - `dofile "soundcc.lua"`

   It is important that they be in that order.
 (See `Settings` below for other possible values of `DeafMode`.)
-- Finally, launch DoomRL using one of the `doomrl_cc` scripts rather than the ones that come with DoomRL.
+- Finally, launch DoomRL using one of the `ttysound/doomrl_cc` scripts rather than the ones that come with DoomRL.
 If you don't use those scripts, the environment variables you need to set for closed captions to work properly are:

   ```
   LD_LIBRARY_PATH=ttysound/